maryrwelsh/wikipedia_data_analysis/dbt/README.md

 ## Features

+* **Incremental Processing**: Efficient incremental materialization that only processes new data for optimal performance
 * **Data Cleaning & Standardization**: Processes raw pageview data with consistent data types and validation
-* **AI-Powered Categorization**: Optional Snowflake Cortex integration for automatic page categorization (configurable for performance)
+* **AI-Powered Categorization**: Snowflake Cortex integration for automatic page categorization with intelligent processing
 * **Automatic UDF Management**: The Cortex categorization User-Defined Function is automatically created/updated on each dbt run
 * **Schema Consistency**: All objects are created in the dedicated WIKIPEDIA schema
-* **Trending Topic Analysis**: Analytical models for aggregating pageviews by category and time
+* **Trending Topic Analysis**: Analytical models for aggregating pageviews by category and time with real-time updates
 * **Modular & Testable**: Follows dbt best practices for modularity, reusability, and testability
-* **Performance Optimized**: Limited dataset size by default to control costs and processing time
+* **Performance Optimized**: Incremental models with smart filtering for maximum efficiency and cost control

 ## Prerequisites